Growth Diagrams and Minuscule Polygon Configurations in the Affine Grassmannian

-Excavating the main horizontal leaves a trench, where the newly visible lattice points now play the role of the bottom row of the $7$ local positions.
-We call these the \textbf{trench values}.
-In the case just analyzed of excavating the portion of the main horizontal that is below face A's break path, the trench values were the values on face B on the horizontal one down from the main horizontal.
-In all three cases above, the \textbf{trench difference} $x$ between the trench and the excavation point is preserved, an observation we will need for the inductive step.
+Excavating the main horizontal leaves a trench, where the newly visible lattice points now play the role of the bottom row of the local data.
+We call these the \emph{trench values}.
+In the case just analyzed, the trench values were the values on face B. In all three cases above, the \emph{trench difference} $x$ between the trench and the excavation point is preserved, an observation we will need for the inductive step.

-Now consider excavating a point that is on the $k+1$ strip and on the $c$th line above the main horizontal, but still strictly below the break path of face A. Assume that the two relevant lattice points below this location have already been excavated.
+Now consider excavating a point that is on the $k+1$ strip and on the $c$th horizontal line above the main horizontal, but still strictly below the break path of face A. Assume that the two relevant lattice points below this location have already been excavated.
 The local data looks like the following.

-By induction the exposed portion of the new $k+1$ strip increases by one at every step thus far, and the trench differences of $x$ and $y$ in the local data are the same as the trench differences given by break path of face B. In particular, the same three subcases may arise, as indicated in figure \ref{case A2}.
+By induction the exposed portion of the new $k+1$ strip increases by one at every step thus far, and the trench differences of $x$ and $y$ in the local data are the same as the trench differences given by the break path of face B. In particular, the same three subcases may arise, as indicated in Figure \ref{case A2}.
 Since the constant $c$ does not affect the octahedron recurrence, the calculation of $z$ is as before, so we may conclude in this case that both the strip difference and the trench difference propagate.
-In particular, note that the trench differences given by the break path of face B propagate all the way up to excavating the points directly on the A break path.
+In particular, the trench differences given by the break path of face B propagate all the way up to excavating the points directly on the A break path.